 If you miss the deadline for response listed in the packet, your dependents will be considered ineligible, and their coverage will be terminated.
-Prior to their coverage actually terminating, you will have one final opportunity to appeal the decision by providing appropriate eligibility documentation.
-After the appeal window closes, coverage for any dependent whose eligibility has not been verified will be terminated and the next opportunity to enroll that dependent is during an Open Enrollment period or if you experience a qualifying status change.
+Prior to their coverage actually terminating, you will have one final opportunity to provide the appropriate eligibility documentation.
+After the final response window closes, coverage for any dependent whose eligibility has not been verified will be terminated and the next opportunity to enroll that dependent is during an Open Enrollment period or if you experience a qualifying status change.
 Verification of eligibility will again be required any time you add a new dependent to your plan coverage.

-Complete the Voluntary Removal section of the Dependent Eligibility Verification Form and return it as instructed in the packet.
+Contact Alight Dependent Verification Center to request an Opt-Out Form and return it as instructed in the packet.

 Termination of a dependent who was never eligible for coverage under our plan is not considered a COBRA (Consolidated Omnibus Budget Reconciliation Act of 1985) qualifying event and COBRA continuation of coverage is not available.